 Step 2

-Turn off the heat and strain the mixture through a sieve lined with paper towels or cloth (such as cheesecloth).
-The bonito dashi is ready.
+Turn off the heat and strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).
+Alternatively, if you don't mind having some fine bonito flakes remaining, you can simply use a fine-mesh strainer.
+Bonito dashi is now ready.

 Step 3